David N. Wear

 Nonresident Senior Fellow; Director, Land Use, Forestry, and Agriculture Program

-David Wear joined RFF after more than thirty years with US Forest Service Research and Development, most recently as a senior research scientist and leader of national and regional resource assessments.
+David Wear is a nonresident senior fellow and the director of the Land Use, Forestry, and Agriculture Program at RFF.
+Prior to his arrival at RFF, he spent more than 30 years with US Forest Service Research and Development, most recently as a senior research scientist and leader of national and regional resource assessments.

 - PhD in Forest Management/Economics, University of Montana, 1987

 - MF in Resource Systems Science, Duke University, 1983

 - BA in Botany, University of Montana, 1981